 First, measure the door opening, width and height.
 If the old door was matching perfectly to the door frame you can use it to measure how big the new door should be.
 Lay the old door on the floor and place the new one on top of it.

 If the new door is bigger, use a pencil and mark where you need to cut it.
-If you’re using your old door frame, measure the positions of each hinge and mark the centre positions where you need to attach them on the door.
+If you’re using your old door frame, measure the positions of each hinge and mark the centre positions where you need to attach them to the door.
 If you don’t have an old door you can use, hold the door up against the frame and measure precisely.

 How to cut a door to fit the doorframe

 If your door needs cutting, take an equal amount of material from both top and bottom, especially if you need to cut more than 1 cm.
-Use a panel saw to cut the door and then use a sanding paper and smooth the door.
+Use a panel saw to cut the door and then use sanding paper and smooth the door.

 How to install door hinges